joereynolds/what-to-code/README.md

 - Something to draw (and maybe interact with) [Apollonian Gaskets](https://en.wikipedia.org/wiki/Apollonian_gasket) (a kind of fractal)

-- Use a space-filling curve to walk an image.
-Does this yield anything interesting, e.g., more easily compressible?

 <a name="unsorted"></a>
 ### Unsorted

 - A web page with lots of tools to help make work easier.

-- Melvin and Waldorf.

-- AHK script.
-Add an item to the context menu that says 'move to VST directory?'.
-Clicking that will move the selected file to your VST directory

 <a name="final-word"></a>